Delegating or transferring a country-code top-level domain (ccTLD)

 This document provides an overall guide to the country-code top-level domain (ccTLD) delegation and transfer (redelegation) process, and is designed to assist requestors in determining their eligibility, and in preparing formal requests.

 Background on the process

-The delegation and redelegation process is designed to assign or re-assign a ccTLD to a manager, taking into account a number of technical and public interest criteria.
+The delegation and transfer process is designed to assign or re-assign a ccTLD to a manager, taking into account a number of technical and public interest criteria.
 These criteria relate to the basic principles that the manager be a responsible and technically competent trustee of the domain on behalf of the national and global Internet communities.

 Who is involved?

 The delegation and transfer process involves a number of different organisations and individuals.
 For example:

 - The requestor, usually the proposed manager, initiates the process by submitting a formal delegation or transfer request.
 The requestor is the main party we interact with throughout the request, and is responsible for collecting much of the materials required to process the request.

 - The proposed manager is an organisation to which delegated responsibility for the ccTLD is sought.
 This organisation must demonstrate it understands and can meet its obligations as a trustee for the domain on behalf of the national and global Internet communities.
 The term manager is synonymous with other terms, such as Sponsoring Organization and operator, which have been used in other documentation.
 In this document, we have standardized on manager.